Making Spaces is a research project exploring feminist responses and survival strategies during the Covid-19 lockdowns.

 As we publish this zine, the UK has begun its ‘roadmap’ out of the third national COVID-19 lockdown.
 Various levels of lockdown, at a national, regional and local level, have been in place in the UK since March 2020.
-Lockdowns include limiting free movement and curtailing engagement in social, cultural, sports and other activities with travel and mixing between households restricted, and many workplaces, businesses, schools and public spaces forced to close.
+Lockdowns include limiting free movement and curtailing engagement in social, cultural, sports and other activities.
+Travel and mixing between households are restricted, and many workplaces, businesses, schools and public spaces are forced to close.

 As 10 feminists living in the North of England, our aim in ‘Making Spaces’ has been to use creativity, arts activism and collaboration, to tell our stories about life during the COVID-19 lockdowns in 2020-2021.
-It has become abundantly clear in these moments of precarity, uncertainty and crisis that those most marginalised for their gender, intersecting with marginalisations due to poverty, sexism and racism, have been most adversely impacted by the pandemic lockdowns.
+It has become clear in these moments of precarity, uncertainty and crisis that those most marginalised in our societies have also been those most adversely impacted by the pandemic.
+Our project has focused on women, trans and non-binary people marginalised for their gender, in ways that intersect with poverty, ableism, homophobia/heteronormativity, racism and the UK’s hostile environment.

-In this project, we have varyingly used writing, art, postcards, online workshops, poetry, photography, video, text messages, Instagram accounts, diaries, and letters to engage with our own experiences of lockdown and to reach out to some of the women, trans and nonbinary people we know across the world.
+In this project, we have used various ways of expressing ourselves, including writing, art, postcards, online workshops, poetry, photography, video, text messages, Instagram accounts, diaries, and letters.
+We used these methods to engage with our own experiences of lockdown and to reach out to some of the women, trans and nonbinary people we know across the world.
 Our work has been guided by the following questions:

 1. How do we experience life in spaces confined by Covid-19 lockdowns?